Attention, our new domain home page is: http://www.skagitriverjournal.com

 Gramp has never indulged in any real bad habits except cussing behind Gran's back.
 He's a tee-totaler in alcohol, tobacco and coffee.
 He says when one of his older friends go on: "If theyda' drunk lots of cold water and milk and went to bed on time every night, maybe it wouldn't have happened."
 He was real disgusted with one of his brothers for dying at the age of 85.

 With Gran's help and insistence, Gramp has made a big garden every year with enough Tarheel beans to sell a few.
-He's milked e cow, fed calves and pigs and he's had only one real sick spell in all his life and that was less than a year ago.
+He's milked cows, fed calves and pigs and he's had only one real sick spell in all his life and that was less than a year ago.
 I rode in an ambulance with him to the hospital and for a day or so I thought he wouldn't make it.
 But he got hiss fighting spirit back in less than a week and has been going strong ever since.
 Besides his garden and animal care he has cut all the wood for two stoves, mowed the lawn and helped Gran with her flowers.
 He loves to visit, particularly anyone in distress, and he manages to always come home with news and a sprinkling of gossip.

 He faithfully attends every Sunday morning service at the Tarheel Church and is a charter member.
 He always sits in a special place on a front bench.
 He carries his magnifying glass so he can read the songs and sometimes when he goes to sleep it falls off and makes a lead thud on the floor.